ajbanjara/Wireshark/CreatingPatches.md

   - If your changes are anything more than a trivial bugfix, then it would be a good idea to add a capture file for the protocol being modified so that others can test.

-The capture file can be added to the Wireshark ecosystem via either a [Bugzilla](https://bugs.wireshark.org) item (which can then be referenced in the commit message using [Bug: or Ping-Bug: entries](/Development/SubmittingPatches#writing-a-good-commit-message)), or as an addition to the wiki [SampleCaptures](/SampleCaptures) page.
+The capture file can be added to the Wireshark ecosystem via either a [bug report](/ReportingBugs) (which can then be referenced in the commit message using [Bug: or Ping-Bug: entries](/Development/SubmittingPatches#writing-a-good-commit-message)), or as an addition to the wiki [SampleCaptures](/SampleCaptures) page.
 By attaching the capture file it will automatically become part of the regression suite and will be tested regularly.

 If the changes fix a bug, the bug filed should report the problem that they fix (don't rely on the commit message to do so); if they add support for a new protocol or enhanced support for an existing protocol, the bug filed should describe the new protocol or enhancement.
 Don't just file a place-holder bug with a title such as "Capture file for change XXX".
 Also change the bug state to **IN\_PROGRESS** so its clear you are already working on it.

 If your changes are multifaceted, e.g. if you're updating multiple dissectors or your changes include a new feature plus a minor bug fix plus a crash fix, you should send multiple patches.

-Before submitting your changes, please read the "Code style" section of [doc/README.developer](https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=doc/README.developer).
+Before submitting your changes, please read the "Code style" section of [doc/README.developer](https://gitlab.com/wireshark/wireshark/-/raw/master/doc/README.developer).
 That section has two important subsections, "Portability" and "Robustness".

 The "Portability" section notes: